Corissa Vella

 Corissa Vella White (née Vella; born 19 March 1988), known as Corissa Vella, is a Maltese footballer who plays as a midfielder.
 She has officially played for the senior Malta women's national team.

 International career

-Vella capped for Malta at senior level during the 2011 FIFA Women's World Cup qualification – UEFA Group 5 and the UEFA Women's Euro 2013 qualifying (preliminary round).
+Vella capped for Malta at senior level, playing during the 2011 FIFA Women's World Cup qualification – UEFA Group 5 and the UEFA Women's Euro 2013 qualifying (preliminary round).